Artronoth/RC-Going-Unreal/README.md

 ## Installation

-To be able to open and use the framework you're going to need Unreal Engine 4.27 and some plugins.
+To be able to open and use the framework you're going to need Unreal Engine 5.4 and some plugins.

  The Plugins being:

--NinjaCharacter

--DynamicGravityCharacter
+-DynamicGravityCharacter (required, but already included in the project)

 -PythonScriptPlugin

 -EditorScriptingUtilities

--AutoSizeComments

--CPathfinding
+-CPathfinding (required)

--FlatNodes
+-FlatNodes (optional)

--LiveBlueprintDebugger

--RecentBlueprintMenu

- Most of the plugins are not even being used and there might be a couple of plugins that i missed but it will tell you when you try to Open the Project.

 ## Usage